apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 Suppose you want to train a model that can do tool calling.
 I can bet you that your base model understands what a tool is.
 But there's basically no chance that your model is going to generate `<tool_call>[get_weather(city='San Francisco', metric='celsius'),]</tool_call>` by accident.
 You need to prompt it to do so, and hope through in-context learning it generalizes.
 Which it probably will, some of the time.

 You can use this to build a new dataset.
-Generate tons of rollouts, and remove the ones that aren't sensible.
+Generate tons of trajectories, and remove the ones that aren't sensible.
 If you want to learn to use arbitrary user-defined tools instead of specific ones, you're also going to need to build a dataset of tools, and validate them to make sure they actually work.

 Finetuning on this dataset yields a model more amenable to reinforcement learning.
 Now that you have a model that can generate tool calls with some reasonable degree of consistency, you can tune it to make sure it actually generates good tool calls.

-The resulting model can then be used to generate tool use rollouts, and those rollouts can be filtered into a really nice dataset.
+The resulting model can then be used to generate tool use trajectories, and those trajectories can be filtered into a really nice dataset.
 You can finetune on these, and it makes RL work a lot better.

 This is <a href="https://www.dbreunig.com/2025/07/30/how-kimi-was-post-trained-for-tool-use.html">what Kimi did for their tool calling post training</a>.
 But you can do this with just about any verifiable capability that you want to hill climb on.

 <br>

 ### Claim 1.
 Why just SFT?
-Pretrain on rollouts.
+Pretrain on trajectories.

 You have a bunch of data now, that looks like your target domain.
 So why not build a pretraining dataset?
-Pretrain on those filtered rollouts.
+Pretrain on those filtered trajectories.
 Then when you do RL the outputs will already look more like these trajectories.

 There is evidence <a href="https://arxiv.org/abs/2510.03264">from an nvidia paper</a> that including some reasoning data in your base model, before the model is quenched, greatly benefits it in ways that SFT cannot replicate.